Yogesh-K-Matkar/react_concept_react_app/README.md

             **Note**:- The params object will contain key-value pairs of dynamic route parameters defined in the path.

             **Example**: If the path is "/movie/:movieID/:movieName", then params will be an object like { movieID: "123", movieName: "Charlie" }.

+    - **Dynamic route parameters to Loader attribute funtion** are used to access dynamic values from the URL

+    **Dynamic routing** is used to create routes based on data or user input.
+It allows you to create routes that can change at runtime.

+        Syntax:-

+            In React Router, dynamic routing can be achieved by using route parameters in the path.

+            E.g.:-

+                ```JSX

+                        { path: "/movie/:movieID", element: <Movie />, loader: getMoviesDataByParams }

+                ```

+          - Calling component in route with a dynamic route parameter in path

+             In this example, `:movieID` is a route dynamic parameter that can be accessed in the `Movie` component using the `useParams` hook.

+          - Calling a function in the route with a dynamic route parameter in the loader prop of the route

+             In this example, `:movieID` is a route dynamic parameter that can be accessed in the `getMoviesDataByParams` function by passing the `params` object as a prop.

+              E.g.:-

+                    ```JS

+                            export const getMoviesDataByParams = async ({ params }) =>
+                            {
+                                let movieID = params.movieID;
+                                const data = await resp.json();

+                                    return data;
+                            };

+                    ```

 - **.env File**:-